CS-433/ml-project-2-xgradingboosting/README.md

 The lib folder contains code, which used in the notebooks.
 Please read the code and the comment to understand in depth there function.
 Here an overview.

-- [clusters_util](src/lib/clusters_util.py): Functions that assure the non overlapping of the satellites images between test and train set
+- [clusters_util](src/lib/clusters_util.py): Functions that assure the non overlapping of the satellites images between test and train folds
 - [estimator_util](src/lib/estimator_util.py): contains the functions such as the ridge regression, data load for the estimation.
 - [lsms](src/lib/lsms.py): Class for processing the surveys.
 - [satellite_utils](src/lib/satellite_utils.py): Utils for satellite extraction.